Meet Our Staff

 Susan Wilder

-Executive Assistant to President & CEO Bill Moore
+Executive Assistant to the President & CEO, Project New Hope Inc.

 Caisse Moore